Toxic Shock Syndrome: Tampons and More

 Urgency: Treating TSS Immediately

 If you suddenly have a high fever or any other symptoms around the time of your menstrual period, call your doctor.
 If a you are using a tampon, remove it right away.
-TSS can be a medical emergency, so it is important to call for emergency medical services immediately.
+TSS can be a medical emergency, so it is important to call for emergency medical services right away.

 Treatment can include:

-- Large amounts of fluids (intravenously if necessary) to keep hydrated and control the effects of the fever
+- Large amounts of fluids (by IV if needed) to keep hydrated and control the effects of the fever

 - Medications to control and reduce the fever, as well as aches and pain